tlongmx4/Interval/README.md

 # Interval

-A small x86 kernel written from scratch, aimed at running relativity calculations with nothing underneath it.
+A small x86 kernel written from scratch.
+Bootloader, protected mode, and everything above it.

 ![Interval booting](docs/boot.png)